Before You Tell Him He’s The Daddy….

 Paternity Fraud does not apply to cases where there is court-ordered child support.
 If a man, who has been paying court-ordered child support payments, proves that he is not the father, the law will only stop future payments.

-To avoid problems, it is best to be sure before naming someone as the father of your child.
+To avoid problems, it is best to be sure before naming someone as the father of your child .Inexpensive paternity tests are available at drug stores.
 If you’re not sure and you get money from him to support that child, you could be forced into court and financial hardship.